vinc/geodate/README.md

 --------

-Geodate displays the current local time in a geocentric date format using a natural lunisolar calendar with metric time based on multiples of the mean solar day.
+Geodate displays the current local time in a geocentric date format using a natural lunisolar calendar with metric time based on decimal fractions of the mean solar day.

 Be prepared to forget all about hours and minutes and start using centidays instead!
 For example noon is the middle of the day or 50 centidays after